-- Accurate diagnostic information pertaining to the underlying diagnosis/condition as well as any other medical diagnoses/conditions, to include the recipient's overall health status; - Appropriate medical history related to the current wound; - Wound measurements to include length, width and depth, any tunneling and/or undermining; - Wound color, drainage (type and amount) and odor, if present; - The prescribed wound care regimen, to include frequency, duration and supplies needed: - Treatment for infection, if present; - The recipient's use of a pressure reducing mattress and/or cushion, when appropriate; and - Whether or not a home health agency is involved in the care.
+- Accurate diagnostic information pertaining to the underlying diagnosis/condition as well as any other medical diagnoses/conditions, to include the recipient's overall health status; - Appropriate medical history related to the current wound; - Wound measurements to include length, width and depth, any tunneling and/or undermining; - Wound color, drainage (type and amount) and odor, if present; - The prescribed wound care regimen, to include frequency, duration and supplies needed; - Treatment for infection, if present; - The recipient's use of a pressure reducing mattress and/or cushion, when appropriate; and - Whether or not a home health agency is involved in the care.
+Saline or irrigation supplies will be approved only if a home health agency is making visits.